hughsheehy/The_NoBS_Manifesto/README.md

 	11. Make big decisions carefully.
 Make small decisions quickly.
 Get on with it.

 	12. Make the world a better place.
-Inside the team and outsie.
+Inside the team and outside.